buuug7/notes/css/basic.md

 }
 ```

-### display:list-item
+### display: list-item

 The only HTML elements displayed as `list-item` are the **list-items `<li>`** but also the **definition descriptions `<dd>`** .

 A list item is rendered with a bullet point (if an unordered list `<ul>`) or with a incremental number(if within an ordered list `<ol>`).

-Because the rendering of these bullet points and numbers varies across browsers, and is also hard to style in CSS, the `display:list-item` rule is never used.
-Actually, it is common for `<li>`s to be rendered as `display:block` or `display:inline`, as they are more flexible to style.
+Because the rendering of these bullet points and numbers varies across browsers, and is also hard to style in CSS, the `display: list-item` rule is never used.
+Actually, it is common for `<li>`s to be rendered as `display: block` or `display: inline`, as they are more flexible to style.

-### display:none
+### display: none

-Applying `display:none;` to an HTML element removes it from your webpages. as if it never existed in your code.
+Applying `display: none; ` to an HTML element removes it from your webpages. as if it never existed in your code.

-### visibility:hidden
+### visibility: hidden

 The CSS property `visibility` is slightly similar to `display`.
-Applying `visibility:hidden;` hidden an element from your page, but only turns it invisible: it still takes up the space it was supposed to.
+Applying `visibility: hidden; ` hidden an element from your page, but only turns it invisible: it still takes up the space it was supposed to.

 ```css
 .vis {